What is the difference between a preliminary hearing and a preliminary arraignment?

 When the government charges you with a crime in Pennsylvania, your first two hearings are the Preliminary Arraignment and the Preliminary Hearing.
 Both of these occur at the Magisterial District Court.

-So what is the difference between these two hearings and what should you do to prepare for each of them?
-That is the subject for today’s Cornerstone Law Firm’s blog post.
+What is the difference between these two hearings?
+And what should you do to prepare for each of them?
+You can watch this quick video or keep reading to find out.

 The Preliminary Arraignment